gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 Dependency confusion attacks exploit how package managers resolve names when you use both public and private package indexes.
-An attacker publishes a malicious package to PyPI with the same name as your internal package, and your build system accidentally installs the public one instead.
-Here's how the attack works with pip:
+An attacker publishes a malicious package to PyPI with the same name as your internal package, and your build system installs the public one instead.
+With pip, the attack works like this:

 ```bash
 # Your pip.conf uses --extra-index-url for internal packages